-CranioSacral Therapy was developed by the osteopathic physician Dr. John Upledger, beginning in the early 1970s.
+CranioSacral Therapy was developed by the osteopathic physician Dr. John Upledger beginning in the early 1970s.
 His early focus was on the connective tissue membrane wrapping the spinal cord (meninges) and brain (dura mater).
 Thus the name CranioSacral, or Head-Tailbone.

 Dr. Upledger started studying this movement and discovered it was normal.
 The pumping action came from the production and draining of cerebrospinal fluid, which flows beneath the meninges and dura mater.
 His research also showed that CS fluid moves the bones of the skull because it creates higher pressure when produced and a lower pressure when drained.
 This movement is very slight but can be felt by trained hands.

 Accidents, immobility, dehydration, and emotional trauma can create areas where bits of connective tissue stick together.
 This can reduce the amount the bones can move, putting pressure on the brain or spinal nerves.
 Result?
 Unhappy brain or spinal nerves.
-CranioSacral Therapy works to gently unlatch stuck areas and return the movement to normal.
+CranioSacral Therapy works to unlatch stuck areas and gently return the movement to normal.

 We work gently because that’s the best way to get results.
 Connective tissue (fascia) is like cling wrap in that it’s a little stretchy but mostly not.
 It doesn’t like being aggressively pushed around but will unhook when gently worked.
 Gentle work also doesn’t trigger the body’s guarding reflexes.

 Or check this out: the pituitary sits in a little depression (the Turkish saddle) in the sphenoid bone.
-If stuck connective tissue makes that bone wobble like a car with a bent axle, then the pituitary won’t gently rock back and forth the way a normal pituitary does but will whirl around in a circle.
+If stuck connective tissue makes that bone wobble like a car with a bent axle, the pituitary won’t gently rock back and forth the way a normal pituitary does but will whirl around in a circle.
 It won’t be happy, and the body’s fight-or-flight response will probably kick in…and stay on.

-CST works with connective tissue to find out where the stuck spots are, and to release them.
+CST works with connective tissue to find out where the stuck spots are and to release them.
 The brain can fluff back up, the sphenoid can rock gently back and forth, and the pituitary can calm down.

 CST is a wonderful way to help reduce anxiety and other problems.
-As my old boss, Bill Nye used to say, “It’s science!”
+As my old boss, Bill Nye, used to say, “It’s science!”